Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

 The city was entombed for many centuries.
 Beginning in 1748, archaeologists began painstakingly excavating the ruins and work is still ongoing.

 You can meander through cobbled streets and see how the ancient Romans lived their daily lives.
 As you nose around the ancient villas, you’ll find stunning frescos and architectural motifs.
-Perhaps the most famous is the stunning courtyard fresco of Venus in a Shell.

 Following Famous Artist Trails in Italy